Fee help and scholarships

 Planning your finances is an important part of any overseas study program.

-There are a number of scholarships and funding opportunities to help Swinburne students overseas.
+There are a number of scholarships and funding opportunities to help Swinburne students participate in overseas programs.

 If you currently receive Austudy or Youth Allowance, you may still be eligible to continue receiving these benefits while on exchange.

 You will need to provide Centrelink with evidence that you will be studying full time in an approved student exchange program that will be credited to your Swinburne degree.